What Is An Anchor Store In Retail?

 Advantages of being located near to an anchor store

-Increased footfall
+1. Increased footfall

 The beauty with being near to an anchor store is that you can piggyback upon their fame.
-Their many customers will be passing by your store on the way to the anchor store, which means that you are more likely to poach some of their customers.
+Their many customers will be passing by your store on the way to the anchor store, which means that you're more likely to poach some of their customers.
 While many people may not enter your shop straight away, they will start to become aware of your presence.

-Brand exposure
+2. Brand exposure

 An increase in footfall outside your store results in more people being able to recognise your brand or business name, simply due to being exposed to it on a regular basis.